I Tried The World's First Robot Manicure

 First, I met with Clockwork cofounder Renuka Apte along with head engineer Erik Sunden.
 They walked me through the Clockwork system, describing the bot as an express nail service, designed to make getting a coat of nail polish as simple as ordering a cup of coffee.

 The machinery itself looks a little bit like a giant espresso machine with a cushion armrest and chair placed in front of it.
-Before I sit down, though, I have to pick a polish color.
-As of now, as the technology is still in the beta-testing phase, there are just ten curated shades to pick from.
-All of the color options are what the founders call "tried and true" polish formulations that have been tested and proven to work within the Clockwork robot.
+Before I sit down, though, I have to pick a polish colour.
+As of now, as the technology is still in the beta-testing phase (not yet available in the UK) and there are just ten curated shades to pick from.
+All of the colour options are what the founders call "tried and true" polish formulations that have been tested and proven to work within the Clockwork robot.
 There are a few shades from Essie, some from China Glaze.
 I eventually land on OPI Infinite Shine in the shade Big Apple Red.

 Advertisement